 Once you run out of the vegetable and are left with the brine, chop up enough vegetables to fit below the level of the brine, weigh them down, and culture.
 Using brine from previous ferments can speed up the process as the bacteria are already at work in the cultured brine.

-3. “Vinegar” in Salad Dressing
+3. Use as “Vinegar” in Salad Dressing

 Cultured vegetable brine can have quite the tang.
 That tangy liquid can be just as delicious as vinegar on a salad dressing.
 Plus, it adds enzymes and probiotics.
 Depending on the level of tang in your brine, you may need to use a bit more of the brine than you would vinegar, or add a touch of lemon juice for extra zip.
 Taste as you go and enjoy!

-4. Vegan Cold Soup Base
+4. Create a Vegan Cold Soup Base

 Many cold soups rely on cultured dairy.
 For a great vegan option, use leftover brine as the base for cold soups.
 Blend in avocado, fresh vegetables, and herbs for a refreshing, electrolyte-rich soup.

-5. Mix into Various Recipes
+5. Mix into Various Recipes for Extra Tang

 Ever made tuna salad and added pickle juice?
 That tangy flavor the enzyme-rich cultured vegetable brine can work the same.
 Mix it into the filling in deviled eggs or use it instead of lemon juice in a hummus recipe.